selenus/dme/README.md

 ## 1) Prerequisites

 The installation of an instance of the DME requires the setup of some required components:
-* An installed Java, minimum version JavaSE-1.8
+* An installed Java, minimum version JavaSE-1.8 - **install the JDK as the DME creates and compiles Java code**
 * A Java web-application server such as Tomcat or Jetty
 * MongoDB 3 as storage backend